id-studiolab/MLTK01/docs/README.md

+# README - DOCS

-#run the documentation locally
+## run the documentation locally

-jekyll serve --livereload
+`jekyll serve --livereload`

-#to regenerate the js documentation file install the node dependencies and run
+## To regenerate the js documentation file install the node dependencies and run

-npm run docs
+`npm run docs`